 How much should you spend on furnishing your HMO?

 There is no magic number, but I usually spend no more than £500 on furniture per bedroom, with the understanding that I’ll have to replace most items every 3-5 years.
 HMOs by nature are extremely vulnerable to wear and tear and damage, so it’s a never ending game of repairing and replacing.
-But of course, the income supports the nature just fine.
+But of course, the income supports naturally occurring wear just fine.

 Being cheap generally costs more!